Nate Maness: Ultimate Fighting Championship

 Maness was scheduled to face Ray Borg on August 1, 2020, at UFC Fight Night: Brunson vs. Shahbazyan.
 However, Borg was removed from the fight on the day of the event's weigh-in for undisclosed reasons.
 Maness went on to face Johnny Muñoz Jr. in a featherweight bout.
 He won the close bout via unanimous decision.
 5 out of 15 media scores gave it to Muñoz, 6 out of 10 gave it to Maness, and 4 scored it a draw.

 Maness faced Luke Sanders on November 28, 2020, at UFC on ESPN: Blaydes vs. Lewis.
 He won the fight via second round submission.
 He earned a Performance of the Night bonus for the win.

 Maness was scheduled to face Tony Gravely at UFC on ESPN: Whittaker vs. Gastelum on April 17, 2021.
 However, Maness was removed from the bout for undisclosed reasons.

-The bout with Gravely was rescheduled for September 18, 2021 at UFC Fight Night: Smith vs. Spann.
+The bout with Gravely was rescheduled for September 18, 2021, at UFC Fight Night: Smith vs. Spann.
 Maness won the fight via technical knockout in round two after being knocked down and almost finished in the first round.
 This win earned him the Performance of the Night award.

-Maness faced Umar Nurmagomedov on June 25, 2022, at UFC on ESPN 38.
+As the first bout of his new four-fight contract, Maness faced Umar Nurmagomedov on June 25, 2022, at UFC on ESPN 38.
 He lost the fight via unanimous decision.

-Maness faced Tagir Ulanbekov on November 5, 2022 at UFC Fight Night 214.
+Maness faced Tagir Ulanbekov on November 5, 2022, at UFC Fight Night 214.
 He lost the fight via a guillotine choke in the first round.

-Maness is scheduled to face Zhalgas Zhumagulov on May 6, 2023 at UFC 288.
+Maness was scheduled to face Zhalgas Zhumagulov on May 6, 2023, at UFC 288.
+However, Nate Maness pulled out of the fight due to injury and was replaced by UFC Newcomer Rafael Estevam, who was originally scheduled to face Carlos Candelario on April 22, 2023, at UFC Fight Night 222.

+Maness faced Mateus Mendonça on October 7, 2023, at UFC Fight Night 229.
+He won the fight via TKO in the first round.
+This win earned him the Performance of the Night award.

+Maness was scheduled to face Azat Maksum on February 3, 2024, at UFC Fight Night 235.
+However, Maness pulled out in early January due to injury and was replaced by Charles Johnson.

+As the last bout of his prevailing contract, Maness faced Jimmy Flick on June 15, 2024, at UFC on ESPN 58.
+He won the fight by unanimous decision.

+On June 29, 2024, it was reported that Maness was removed from UFC's roster.
+On an interview in July 2024, Maness stated that he was not given a reason for the non-renewal of his contract but hoped to return.
+Maness later stated that the UFC let him know that his bouts were not exciting, which is why he was not offered a new contract.